kaplan81/rick-morty-pwa-workbox/README.md

 If you don't know the difference between sequential and parallel execution in npm scripts check out this [Stack Overflow question](https://stackoverflow.com/questions/39172536/running-npm-scripts-sequentially/39172660#answer-39172660)

-Copy the workbox libraries in `dist/scripts`.
+Copy the workbox libraries in `dist/scripts` by building again:

 ```bash
 npm run build